Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 You could probably write a song about this.

-Yngvar Følling 11 months ago
+Yngvar Følling about 1 year ago

 Do garage door remotes really use ultrasound?